sh1boot/sh1boot.github.io/drafts/ciscv.md

 individual opcodes into 16-bit packets in order to address issues with unaligned 32-bit instruction words.

-The intent is to enable a minimal implementation which can decode the first slot easily while simultaneously reformatting the packet to expose the B slot for interpretation by the same decoder on the next step.
+The intent is to make a minimal implementation possible which can decode the first slot easily while simultaneously reformatting the packet to expose the B slot for interpretation by the same decoder on the next step.
 But also to make things more digestible for wide multi-issue implementations.

 It's still not a fully defined thing.
 Just a thought experiment gone a